swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 !!! tip

-    When proposing changes to the model files in a branch, you no longer need to run `dvc repro` locally before pushing your code with `git push`.
-However, you will need to obtain the updated `dvc.lock` file, which is automatically generated, by using `git pull` before submitting your changes.
+    When proposing changes to the model files in a branch, you no longer need to run `dvc repro` locally before pushing the changes with `git push`.
+You can obtain the updated `dvc.lock` file and model by using `git pull` and `dvc pull` on the main branch.

 Update the `.github/workflows/mlops.yaml` file.